SiemensIndustrialEdgeITA/report-unified/README.md

 CMD ["/bin/sh", "/app/start.sh"]
 ```

-Docker start building process from NodeJS base image ```node:12-stretch-slim```.
+- From the docker-compose file, Docker will start the build process from the base image ```node:12-stretch-slim``` with Debian Stretch and NodeJS v12 preinstalled.
-The ```install_cifs.sh``` script will install all the necessary packages and will setup the folder for shared folder mounting.
+- The ```install_cifs.sh``` script will install all the necessary packages and will setup the folder for Windows shared folder mounting.
-Then, the app source code is copied to the container and all nodes are installed by ```npm install``` command.
+- Then, the app source code is copied to the container and all nodes are installed by ```npm install``` command.
-The example folder is copied with demo templates and config file.
+- The example folder is copied with demo templates and config file.
-The ```ENTRYPOINT``` command will start the app by using the ```start.sh``` script that will configure the app for running.
+- The ```CMD``` command will start the app by using the ```start.sh``` script that will configure the app for running.

 ## Import in Edge App Publisher

+In order to import the report-unified app into the **SIMATIC Edge App Publisher** software, you can use the file ```report-unified_x.x.x.app``` and load it with the **"Import"** button from your Applications or alternatively you can build the report-unified image in a Docker environment using the file ```docker-compose.yml``` described above with the command ```docker-compose up -d --build```.

-By importing the ```docker-compose.yml``` file in the Edge App Publisher some changes are applied in order to make the app compatible with the SIMATIC Edge environment:
+By importing the ```docker-compose.yml``` file described above in the Edge App Publisher some changes will be applied in order to make the app compatible with the SIMATIC Edge environment:

 - The ```build``` parameter is deleted since the image was already builded.